GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 1. Add Passport to your Gluu Server (if you didn't include it upon installation)
 1. Enable Passport
-1. Register for a (developer) account in social sites
+1. Register for a (developer) account at social sites
 1. Create applications (clients) in social sites
 1. Fill strategy details
 1. Make oxTrust be protected with Passport